 - Remove all references and links to ActiveCampaign

-ActiveCampaign is our main piece of email marketing software and it’s the platform’s excellent automation features and integration options that sealed the deal for us.
+ActiveCampaign is the email marketing software we use at Venture Harbour and it’s the platform’s excellent automation features and integration options that sealed the deal for us.

 You can also remove buttons entirely or add them to other parts of the interface.
 Crucially, ActiveCampaign makes sure all references and links to itself are removed from the platform.